-As a fruit-tree grower, you will become familiar with the concept of thinning fruit trees.
+As a fruit gardener, you may have heard talk about thinning fruit trees.
 Thinning is the process of removing a selection of fruit from your trees while the fruit is still small.

-Now, it may seem counterintuitive to be instructed to pluck some of the newly developing fruit before it is ripe, but thinning fruit trees ultimately works in your favor and, more importantly, it benefits your fruit trees in the long run.
-In this article, we’ll discuss why you should thin your fruit trees as well as how and when to do it.
+Now, it may seem counterintuitive to pluck some of the newly developing fruit before it is ripe.
+After all, growing fruit is your goal!
+However, thinning fruit trees ultimately works in your favor and, more importantly, it benefits your fruit trees in the long run.
+Let’s discuss why you should thin your fruit trees plus how and when to do it.

 4 benefits of thinning fruit: